ProphetLamb/csharp-mongo-migrations/README.md

 ## Disclaimer

-`csharp-mongo-migration` is not affiliated with or endorsed by [MongoDB](https://www.mongodb.com).
-MONGODB & MONGO are registered trademarks of MongoDB, Inc.
+`csharp-mongo-migration` is not affiliated with or endorsed by [MongoDB](https://www.mongodb.com), Inc. MONGODB & MONGO are registered trademarks of MongoDB, Inc. 2023.